klaytn/kips/KIPs/kip-81.md

 ### StakingTracker

-StakingTracker collects voting related data of each GC member.
+StakingTracker collects voting-related data of each GC member.

 - Staking amounts and voting powers \
 Stored separately in `Tracker` structs.
-Each `Tracker` struct can be updated between `trackStart` and `trackEnd` blocks, but becomes immutable afterwards, essentially freezing the voting powers.
+Each `Tracker` struct can be updated between `trackStart` and `trackEnd` blocks, but becomes immutable afterward, essentially freezing the voting powers.
 A `Tracker` struct is first created in `createTracker()`, and updated by `refreshStake()`.

 - Each GC’s voter accounts \
-Stored in global mappings, and can be updated any time.
+Stored in global mappings, and can be updated at any time.
 Voter account mappings are updated by `refreshVoter()`.

 #### Contract interface